gymreklab/str-mpra/design-uber/README.md

 * The top 200 STRs (ranked by p-value) with positive correlation between rpt. num and expr
 * The top 100 with negative correlation

+We are aiming for a total of 60,000 probe sequences.

 ## Array design

 Each oligo consists of:
 FIVE_PRIME_ADAPT, vreg, GIBSON_ASISI, filler_seq, BSAI_RECOG, GIBSON_BSAI_CUT

+Where vreg consists of the STR + genomic flanking regions on either side.

 For each input STR we consider:
 * Multiple different repeat lengths.
 The exact number is determined by the reference repeat unit length.